nextflow-io/website/src/pages/basic-pipeline.md

 <h2>Basic pipeline</h2>

 <p class="" >
     This pipeline shows how to write a pipeline with two simple Bash processes.
 The first process splits a string into chunks, and the second process converts the lowercase letters in each chunk to uppercase.
-It also demonstrates how to publish pipeline outputs to named directories.
+It also shows how to publish pipeline outputs to named directories.
 </p>

 ```groovy